kelum1115/Retention-Project/README.md

 8. **Visualization (Tableau)**
    - Imported results and created visual dashboards.
-   - Highlighted state-by-state patterns, age group trends, and retention features.
+   - Highlighted states patterns, age group trends, and retention features.

 9. **Insights and Recommendations**
-   - Clients around age 64, living in Washington D.C., with specific coverage types were more likely to stay.
+   - Clients around the age 64, living in Washington D.C., with specific coverage types were more likely to stay.
    - Identified average values and characteristics of top 10 retained clients.
    - Findings can guide strategic retention planning in healthcare firms.